By Ed Rampell

 ”The Act of Killing”:

+See nominees for the other categories here.
 The James Agee Cinema Circle’s participants will select the award winners from the nominees around mid-February, and the results will be announced shortly before the Academy Awards ceremony on March 2.
-Until then, see you in the left aisle at the movies!
+Until then, see you in the left aisle at the movies! ------